What Is A Class A RV? Everything You Need To Know About Class A Motorhomes

 What is a Class A RV?
 They are pretty easy to identify.

 When you think of a motorhome, I'm guessing you picture a Class A. It's the typical 'box on wheels' you see rolling down the Interstate.

-Class A motorhomes are self-propelled campers that have either a gas or diesel powertrain.
+Class A motorhomes are self-propelled type of campers that have either a gas or diesel powertrain.
 They start their 'lives' as a bare chassis.
 Then the living quarters are built on top of the chassis by an RV manufacturer.

 They have all the amenities for a vacation or road trip, are self-contained so you can camp anywhere, and have interior furnishings that come in a variety of style and quality choices from basic comforts to 5-star luxury.

 This drivable RV is a popular choice as one of the best RVs for full-time living for people that like having a completely self-contained house on wheels that offers plenty of storage space.

 Who Makes Class A's?
 Which Class A Is The Best?

 - Length: 28 to 45 feet